 However, there are also some important differences.
-While 401(k) plans are funded with the pre-tax compensation from employees (sometimes supplemented with a full or partial match by the employer), all contributions made to a SEP must come from the employer on behalf of the employees.
+While 401(k) plans are funded with pre-tax compensation from employees (sometimes supplemented with a full or partial match by the employer), all contributions made to a SEP must come from the employer on behalf of the employees.
 Although a SEP is funded with after tax dollars, employer contributions are a deductible business expense.

 Here are several other key facts to know about a SEP for small business owners:

 - If the employer makes contributions on their own behalf, they must also make contributions on behalf of all eligible employees.